Kitchen knife: Slicing

 A slicing knife serves a similar function to a carving knife, although it is generally longer and narrower.
 Slicers may have plain or serrated edges.
 Such knives often incorporate blunted or rounded tips, and feature kullenschliff (Swedish/German: "hill-sharpened") or Granton edge (scalloped blades) to improve meat separation.
 Slicers are designed to precisely cut smaller and thinner slices of meat, and are normally more flexible to accomplish this task.
 As such, many cooks find them better suited to slicing ham, roasts, fish, or barbecued beef and pork and venison.
+Another use can be for bigger fruit, like watermelon or cantaloupe.

 Ham slicer

-A ham slicer is a special type of slicer, with a long blade and rounded tip, that is offered by some manufacturers.
-The average size of the knife is between 9 and 15 inches.
-They are specially tailored to cutting ham, as they are generally thinner and more flexible.
-Another use can be for bigger fruit, like watermelon or cantaloupe.
+A ham slicer is a type of knife specially tailored to slicing slivers of cooked ham — along with large smoked fish, such as salmon and trout — having a thinner and more flexible long blade with usually a rounded tip.
+The average size of the knife is between 22 cm and 38 cm.